 - bone (in order to create a wider opening for drainage)

 - foreign objects

-The two major types of acute sinusitis surgery are endoscopic surgery and traditional surgery.
+The two major types of acute sinusitis surgery are endoscopic surgery and traditional sinus surgery.

 Endoscopic Sinus Surgery

-Endoscopic sinusitis surgery is accomplished with an endoscope that is inserted into the nasal cavity through the nostrils.
+Endoscopic sinus surgery is accomplished with an endoscope that is inserted into the nasal cavity through the nostrils.
 A CAT scan of the sinuses is used for a guide to show the areas of infection and abnormal anatomy.
 The endoscope allows a doctor to view the inside of the sinus and determine which sinuses are infected and the cause of the blockage.
 After a determination is made, the proper surgical instruments are inserted into the nasal cavity alongside the endoscope and used to remove swollen and infected tissue.
 Typically, a rotating burr or laser is used to remove small amounts of tissue and bone under anesthesia.
-The procedure takes anywhere from 60 to 180 minutes.
+The procedure generally takes anywhere from 60 to 180 minutes.
 This is known as a FESS, which is a Functional Endoscopic Sinus Surgery.

 Traditional Sinusitis Surgery

-Traditional acute sinusitis surgery differs from endoscopic surgery because a direct incision is made so that the surgeon can operate on the infected sinus(es) directly.
-Traditional open-sinus surgery is usually done when the surgeon believes that endoscopic surgery would be insufficient to remove the blockage.
-This surgery is almost never performed today except for surgery of tumors or severe sinus surgery resistant to multiple endoscopic surgeries.
+Traditional sinus surgery differs from endoscopic surgery because a direct incision is made in the external skin so that the surgeon can operate on the infected sinus(es) directly.
+Traditional open sinus surgery is usually done when the surgeon believes that endoscopic surgery would provide insufficient access to the sinuses.
+This surgery is almost never performed today except for surgery of tumors.

 In both cases, bleeding and discomfort are universal symptoms post-surgery.
 Weekly visits to the surgeon may be required until crusting and blockage from the healing sinuses is removed.
 Recovery regimens may include: